ldgkrey/qcenabler/readme.md

 With tab you can auto-complete commands and show syntax of command.

 You can use the console in the Main Menu.
-Commands that are need a World/Savegame context like teleporting should check for right environment before executing.
+Commands that are need a World/Savegame context like for example teleporting (not included in this mod) should check for the right environment before executing.
 This is not done by the console.

 ![Picture of Quantum console in Foundry's Main Menu](https://github.com/ldgkrey/foundrygamemods_qcenabler/assets/25432637/9d298c68-3520-4660-a316-5b608e340bcb)